nataliedrabkova/Finland-GDP-Unemployment-Analysis/README.md

 Using the ARIMA model, the GDP is expected to reach €307 billion by 2028, while unemployment will experience slight increases over the next few years.
 #   Files in the Repository
-projekt_drabkova.pdf: Contains the full analysis in Czech, including time-series graphs, model selection, and forecasting results. projekt_1cast_drabkova.R: The R script used for the time series analysis and forecasting.
+projekt_drabkova.pdf: Contains the full analysis in Czech, including time-series graphs, model selection, and forecasting results. project_part1.R: The R script used for the time series analysis and forecasting. project_part2.R: The R script used for the time series analysis and forecasting.
 #   Methods Used
 ARIMA for forecasting GDP.
 Vector Autoregression (VAR) for examining the dynamic relationship between GDP and unemployment.